czinck/4pics-solver/README.md

 ## Installation

 Requires leiningen.
-Just copy the git repo, and it's ready to run.
+Set PICS_DICTIONARY to a dictionary that hopefully has the word.

 ## Usage

-FIXME: prints all words with letters "letters" and of length length.
+Prints all words with letters "letters" and of length length.
 Duplicate letters are significant.

     $ lein run letters length